Weevarv2.0

 ⌘⇧E / Ctrl+Shift+EToggle the overlay

-EscClose overlay (doesn't delete moves made)
+EscClose overlay (doesn't delete edits made)

 WActivate the Pointer tool